-JLR introduced Secure Gateway on all new vehicles from 2021 model year onwards, including the L460 Range Rover, new Range Rover Sport, and updated Defender.
+JLR began rolling out Secure Gateway requirements from 2017 model year — starting with the Discovery 5 and Range Rover — and extended them across the full range through to 2021MY, when cloud authentication via Topix became mandatory on all new JLR vehicles including the L460 Range Rover, L461 Range Rover Sport, L663 Defender, Range Rover Velar, F-Pace, and I-Pace.
 This system requires cloud-based authentication through JLR's Topix platform before any diagnostic tool can communicate with the vehicle's control modules.
 Most independent garages cannot get past this barrier.

 A customer brought a 2022 L460 Range Rover to us after their local garage fitted a new battery.
 The battery was physically installed correctly, but the vehicle displayed multiple warning lights, the stop-start system was disabled, and the air suspension defaulted to motorway height.
 The garage had no way to register the new battery with the Battery Energy Management (BEM) module because they could not authenticate through Secure Gateway.
 We connected via Pathfinder with Topix Cloud, registered the battery in under ten minutes, and every system returned to normal operation.
 Without Secure Gateway access, a simple battery swap becomes an unresolvable problem.